 Applicant GPA is calculated by Castleton Admissions using completed academic coursework on an unweighted 4.0 scale.
 Where only proficiency-based grading exists, academic excellence is evaluated on an individual basis as described on the high school profile.

 Students are offered the highest award for which they qualify.
 Amounts are non-negotiable and may be used for tuition only.
 Scholarships are renewable provided the student maintains satisfactory academic progress.
 Scholarship amounts listed are for new students only for the academic year 2022-2023.
 In future years, amounts may be adjusted downward if tuition decreases, so that the amount of the scholarship award remains consistent with the percentage of tuition met by the student’s most recent award.

 Castleton Achievement Scholarship

 New students with a strong academic foundation will be considered for Achievement Scholarships.
-Core academic performance is used to determine the scholarship level.
+Core academic performance is used to determine scholarship level.
 Candidates need to have completed a rigorous, college preparatory high school curriculum as determined by Castleton Admissions.
 Standardized test scores are optional; scores are used in combination with academic performance if they positively affect scholarship level.
-Scholarships are renewable for up to four years of continuous full-time enrollment at Castleton as long as the student maintains a 2.5/4.0 grade point average.
+Scholarships are renewable for up to four years of continuous full-time enrollment at Castleton as long as the student maintains satisfactory academic progress.
 The chart below illustrates the range of scholarship amounts:

 Vermont Residents & NEBHE Tuition Students

 Residents outside of Vermont

 Students who have achieved academic excellence, together with above-average standardized test scores if optionally submitted, will receive an Honors Student designation in addition to their scholarship.
 Honors designees will participate in honors coursework and have opportunities with honors housing, priority registration, and to contribute to Honors Council.

 Academic Program Scholarships

-A select number of scholarships are available to all entering students in the English, marching band, and music programs.
+A select number of scholarships are available to all entering students in the English and music programs.
 Recipients are selected by department faculty and an audition is required for music.
-The award of $2,500 per year is renewable for up to four years of continuous full-time enrollment at Castleton provided the student maintains a 2.5/4.0 grade point average and remains in good standing in the applicable program.
+The award of $2,500 per year is renewable for up to four years of continuous full-time enrollment at Castleton provided the student maintains satisfactory academic progress and remains in good standing in the applicable program.